 — Governing party: Movimiento Regeneración Nacional; supported in the Congreso by Partido Encuentro Social and Partido del Trabajo.

 — Head of government: Andrés Manuel López Obrador, MoReNa, president (since 2018).

-— Assessment: Congress is divided among the PRI, the PAN, and the PRD.
+— Assessment: Congress is divided, with the current main parties being the PRI and the PAN.
 The PRI, under various names, ruled for seventy-six years, while holding and fixing elections.
 It was founded by jefe máximo Plutarco Elías Calles (1924-34) as the Partido Nacional Revolucionario in 1929, became the Partido de la Revolutión Mexicana, and the PRI in 1946.
 The victory of penultimate president Vicente Fox (2000-6) of the PAN in 2000 was not the first opposition victory, merely the first acknowledged.
 Felipe Calderón (2006-12), also of the PAN, won a narrow victory over Andrés Manuel López Obrador of the PRD in 2006 to succeed Fox, with Congress again divided.
 López Obrador challenged the official result.
 In 2012, Enrique Peña Nieto (2012-8) of the PRI won the presidency over López Obrador and Josefina Vázquez Mota of the PAN; the PRI won a plurality in Congress.
 But in 2018, López Obrador swept to a landslide majority win, over Ricardo Anaya of the PAN and José Antonio Meade of the PRI, taking all states but one.
 His new party, MoReNa, won a majority in the Cámara de Diputados and a near-majority in the Senado.
 For several years, México has been experiencing dramatic violence related to drug organizations, and some municipalities have effectively been under criminal control.

 — FH: 2-3, free.
 Econ: 6.78 (55), flawed democracy.